-The planning process follows requirements of the National Environmental Protection Act of 1969 (NEPA): scoping, draft RMP/EIS, proposed RMP/Final EIS, and a Record of Decision for the Approved RMP/EIS.
+The BLM planning process follows requirements of the National Environmental Policy Act of 1969 (NEPA): scoping, draft RMP/EIS, proposed RMP/Final EIS, and a Record of Decision for the Approved RMP/EIS.
 Each step includes opportunities for public involvement.

 Preliminary issues are identified by BLM personnel; Federal, State and local agencies; and other stakeholders while incorporating management direction mandated by Public laws or other Acts, including any which established special management within the area covered by the Plan in question.

 - Geographic extent of the planning area (planning area boundary)